SveSop/nvenc/README.md

 # nvencodeapi
 Standalone version of nvencodeapi from Wine-Staging

-The master branch is meant for keeping up-to-date with
+This staging branch is meant for keeping history from
 upstream wine-staging implementation of nvencodeapi.
+There has not been recent development in the wine-staging
+tree for this since 2022.

 ## Build requirements:
 - [WINE] (version >= 7.2) [https://www.winehq.org/](https://www.winehq.org/)